What You Need to Know Before Your

 Will my cat have stitches?

-For many surgeries, we use skin sutures that are visible and do not dissolve on their own.
-These sutures will need to be removed 10 to 14 days after surgery at no charge, we rarely use dissolvable sutures.
-With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
-Most cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
-If your cat cannot leave the incision alone then they will need either a baby onsie or an E-collar to prevent this.
-You will also need to limit your cat's activity level for a time and no baths are allowed for the first 10 days after surgery.
+Depending on your cat's specific procedure, we may use skin sutures that are visible and do not dissolve on their own.
+These sutures will need to be removed 10 to 14 days after surgery at no charge.
+You will need to keep an eye on the incision for swelling or discharge.
+Most cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to monitor for.
+If your cat cannot leave the incision alone, then they will need either a baby onsie or an E-collar to prevent this.
+It is extremely important to limit your cat's activity level for a time after surgery and no baths are allowed for the first 10 days after the procedure.
+Before your cat leaves the clinic, our Certified Veterinary Technician will discuss specific discharge instruction as appropriate for your cat's procedure.

 Will my cat be in pain?

 Anything that causes pain in people can be expected to cause pain in animals.
 Cats may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
-Major procedures require more pain relief than things like minor lacerations.
+Major procedures require more pain relief than minor procedures.

 What other decisions do I need to make?

 While your cat is under anesthesia, it is the ideal time to perform other minor procedures, such as dentistry, ear cleaning, or implanting an identification microchip.
-If you would like an estimate for these extra services, please call ahead of time.
+If you would like pricing information for additional procedures, inquire at the time you schedule surgery.
+An itemized estimate will be created and explained.
 This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the cat's care.

-When you bring your cat in for surgery, we will need 5 to 10 minutes of time to fill out paperwork and make decisions on the blood testing and other options available.
+When you bring your cat in for surgery, we will need 5 to 10 minutes of time to fill out paperwork and make decisions other options available.
+Additional options include the placement of an IV catheter during the procedure, monitoring of blood pressure, and radiographs when appropriate.
 When you pick up your cat after surgery you can also plan to spend about 10 minutes to go over your cat's home care needs.

 We will call you the night before your scheduled surgery appointment, to confirm the time you will be dropping your cat off and to answer any questions you might have.
 In the meantime, please don't hesitate to call us with any questions about your cat's health or surgery.